dipam7/fastai_practical_deep_learning/README.md

 - Multi-label classification of satellite images
 - Image segmentation of street data
 - Transfer learning in NLP for sentiment analysis of movie reviews
+- Image regression to predict the centre of a person's face

 ### [Lesson 4](https://github.com/dipam7/fastai/tree/master/deep_learning/course1/lesson4)